sbonds/linuxupskillchallenge/00-Digital-Ocean.md

 ![Digital Ocean recovery console](2021-03-14-11-20-28.png)

-Copy your password and be ready to paste.

 Enter "root" for the login.

+Copy the root password you just created.

 Right click in the console area and use Chrome's "Paste as plain text" followed by manually hitting the `<enter>` key to enter your nasty password.
 Alternatively, you can type it by hand instead of pasting, but if you picked a good password, that is going to be annoying.